avracadabra/bulk-stock/README.md

 * **provider stock management**
-  : This is about provider stock managment and how to make easy the communicaitons with stores.
+  : This is about provider stock managment and how to make easy the communication with stores.

 * **jar traceability**
-  : This is abaout customer jar traceability.
+  : This is about customer jar traceability.

 At the begining I'll focus on store managment. before deep into expected features lets talk about used technologies.